Go To Namecheap.com

 The use of AI in online content writing and blogging introduces many pragmatic and ethical questions.

-Many people worry that soon the majority of blogs will be written by AI rather than humans, which could undermine the quality and reliability of articles online as well as take away jobs for freelance writers around the globe.
+Many people worry that soon, the majority of blogs will be written by AI rather than humans, which could undermine the quality and reliability of articles online and eliminate jobs for freelance writers around the globe.

 Then there’s the issue of how AI creates the content used on a blog.
 Generative AI is trained on large quantities of written or visual data, and most AI companies lack transparency concerning where they get that data or how they use it.
 Bloggers should be concerned about copyright infringement when they use AI-generated content without significant revision since some of it could be lifted directly from another source without the writer even knowing about it.